 While studying the endocannabinoid system, researchers also found a link between endocannabinoid deficiency and patients with PTSD.
 For this reason, many experts believe that CBD may help to balance an “upset” in the endocannabinoid systems of people with the disorder.

 Even more, research has looked at the impact of CBD when utilized alongside popular PTSD therapy options and found it to be beneficial to the process of deleting fear memories.
 Plus, studies show that CBD may have the ability to help manage other side effects related to the anxiety condition, like nightmares.

 Studies concerning the health effects of CBD are rapidly advancing, and researchers have shown quite a bit of interest in the area of anxiety disorders.
+Of course, much more evidence is needed on CBD for PTSD before it can be officially accepted as a treatment method.
 Research efforts regarding the use and benefits of CBD for PTSD are expected to continue to grow as well, but for now, the following studies secure a link between the plant-based supplement and the condition:

 1. Cannabidiol blocks long-lasting behavioral consequences of predator threat stress: possible involvement of 5HT1A receptors.

 A 2012 study investigated the anti-anxiety actions of CBD administration in a model of PTSD that was simulated by being exposed to a predator.
 The study found that “Repeated CBD administration prevents the long-lasting anxiogenic effects observed after predator exposure probably by facilitating 5HT1A receptors neurotransmission.
 Our results suggest that CBD has beneficial potential for PTSD treatment and that 5HT1A receptors could be a therapeutic target in this disorder.”